 Qantas – Chairman’s Lounge

-This particular slice of exclusivity is named so due to the rumour that Qantas Chairman, Leigh Clifford, personally considers and signs off on each membership application.
-A membership, if successfully applied for, lasts for two years.
+This particular slice of exclusivity is named so due to the rumour that Qantas Chairman, Leigh Clifford, personally considers and signs off on each membership.
+A membership, if granted, lasts for two years.
 And what a two years it could be.

 Bonus: guest allowance of three people in Sydney and Melbourne first class lounges, priority on flight upgrades, extra 25kg on checked baggage on Qantas and Emirates international flights.